 A. The following is a list of some activities that are prohibited under the ethics policy:

-A. Some questions or concerns may not fall within the purview of the Ethics Panel, so staff members should first contact their supervisor, the Office of the Chief Operating Officer (301-279-3626), or the Ethics Officer in the Board of Education Office (240-740-3030).
+A. Some questions or concerns may not fall within the purview of the Ethics Panel, so staff members should first contact their supervisor or the Ethics Officer in the Board of Education Office (240-740-3030).
 The Ethics Panel is the advisory body responsible for interpreting the ethics policy and advising persons subject to this policy regarding its application and matters related to conflict of interest.
 The responsibilities of the Ethics Panel include: